 What do I think as a sports therapist?

 In my opinion, to fully understand the optimal treatment procedure, and clarify the mechanisms behind the theory, more research is needed on the relationship between massage and scar tissue (especially, because of the conflicting evidence).

 However, I believe that although massage therapy can have beneficial effects on visible scars, such as improving pain, range of motion and appearance, the scar tissue will not fully be broken down but encouraged to become more organised and functional in nature, like the pre-existing tissue.

 A more active approach would be more beneficial, especially at the early stages of the healing process after an injury occurs.
-To improve scar tissue healing, focus should be placed upon gradual passive and active mobilisation and isometric strengthening exercises.
+To improve scar tissue healing, the focus should be placed on gradual passive and active mobilisation and isometric strengthening exercises.

 This will encourage the formation of organised scar tissue that is strong and functional, whilst decreasing the risk of muscular atrophy that is often associated with injuries.

 - Ault, P., Plaza, A. and Paratz, J. (2017) Scar Massage for Hypertrophic Burns Scarring – A Systematic Review.
 Burns, Jun; 44; 24-38